jaksonlabs/jakson/book/carbonspec/latest/src/format-specs/data-types/character-strings.md

 ["Hello", "World", "!"]
 ```

-A (compacted) Carbon file, which encodes the JSON array as `array` of character-string_buffer values.
+A (compacted) Carbon file, which encodes the JSON array as `array` of character-string values.

 ```
 [[] [s](5)[Hello] [s](5)[World] [s](1)[!] []]